sendgrid/sendgrid-python/use_cases/django.md

         api_key=os.environ.get('SENDGRID_API_KEY'))
     from_email = From('test@example.com')
     to_email = To('test@example.com')
-    subject = 'Sending with SendGrid is Fun' plain_text_content = PlainTextContent(
+    subject = 'Sending with Twilio SendGrid is Fun' plain_text_content = PlainTextContent(
         'and easy to do anywhere, even with Python'
     )